James-S-Santangelo/glue_pc/README.md

 - [genomic-analyses](./genomic-analyses): Contains the pipeline used to generate the genomic results derived from low-coverage (\~1X) whole-genome resequencing of 2,074 white clover plants.
 Uses Conda + Snakemake for reproducibility and pipeline management.
 - [phenotypic-analyses](./phenotypic-analyses): Contains the code used to generate results from the environmental and phenotypic data (i.e., HCN frequencies).
 Uses Rproject + `renv` for project and dependency management.

+Note: The phenotypic analyses directory produces files used by the Jupyter Notebooks in the genomics analyses directory so it should be run first.
+However, all required files are present in the GitHub repo and archived data repositories.